Skip to main content

 Financial Aid

-UPenn has a very generous financial aid policy.
-The school practices need-blind admissions for students from the U.S., Canada, and Mexico—that means a student’s financial circumstances are not factored into admissions decisions.
-The school will meet 100% of a student’s demonstrated need with grants and work-study, which do not require repayment and allow students to graduate unburdened by debt.
+UPenn offers a very generous financial aid policy.
+The university practices need-blind admissions for students from the U.S., Canada, and Mexico, meaning a student’s financial circumstances do not affect admissions decisions.
+Penn meets 100% of a student’s demonstrated need without requiring loans, using a combination of scholarships, grants, and work-study—allowing students to graduate without the burden of debt.

-Admission for international students is not done on a need-blind basis, although the university will meet 100% of the demonstrated need of accepted international students with grants, rather than loans, helping them graduate debt-free.
+Admission for international students is need-aware—rather than need-blind—although the university will meet 100% of the demonstrated need of accepted international students with grants, rather than loans, helping them graduate debt-free.

 Location

-UPenn’s campus provides students with a unique opportunity.
-The campus itself is beautiful, historic, and at times feels like its own place.
+historic, and at times feels like its own place.
 The “Penn bubble” is a real phenomenon.
-However, the neighborhood surrounding campus is filled with restaurants, bars, and shops and downtown is easily accessible for those who want to explore more of the city.
+However, the neighborhood surrounding the campus is filled with restaurants, bars, and shops.
+Downtown is also easily accessible for those who want to explore more of the city.

 What are Your Chances of Acceptance at UPenn?

-Like other highly selective schools, admissions at UPenn are extremely competitive, and while UPenn emphasizes extracurriculars more than other Ivy League schools like Harvard, Princeton, and Yale, you’ll still need a stellar academic profile for consideration.
+Like other highly selective schools, admissions at UPenn are extremely competitive.
+Although UPenn emphasizes extracurriculars more than other Ivy League schools like Harvard, Princeton, and Yale, you’ll still need a stellar academic profile for consideration.

 Short Bio